marcelnishihara/instagram-bot-without-api/README.md

-# Get Instagram Followers List
+# Instagram Followers List

 A Python script that extracts the Instagram followers and following lists from a given username.

+## Warning: Project Out-of-Date

+This project doesn't work anymore since Meta updated the Instagram interface for desktop systems (last quarter of 2022).
+You can reach further information [clicking here](https://github.com/marcelnishihara/instagram-followers-list/issues/1#issue-1573126008).
+I'm going to work on this as soon as possible.

 ## Setting the Username and Password